-- Sotigalimab is a humanized agonist antibody that targets and activates CD40, a co-stimulatory receptor that is essential for activating both the innate and adaptive arms of the immune system, to stimulate an anti-tumor immune response.
-Sotigalimab is in ongoing, completing, or planned Phase 2 clinical development for the treatment of solid tumors such as melanoma, esophageal and gastroesophageal junction ("GEJ") cancers and soft tissue sarcoma in combination with immunotherapy, chemotherapy, radiation therapy and cancer vaccines. - APX601 is a humanized antagonist antibody that binds to TNFR2, which is highly expressed on immune suppressive cells, including Treg and suppressive myeloid cells, as well as on many cancers.
-We have largely completed the preclinical studies of APX601 necessary for an investigational new drug application, or an IND.
+Our clinical-stage candidate, sotiga, is a humanized agonist antibody that targets and activates CD40, a co-stimulatory receptor that is essential for activating both the innate and adaptive arms of the immune system, to stimulate an anti-tumor immune response.
+Sotiga is currently in Phase 2 clinical development for the treatment of solid tumors such as soft tissue sarcomas, and melanoma in combination with chemotherapy, radiation therapy and immunotherapy.